sstark/gjfy/README.md

 Building
 --------

-Download the code and run "go build", it will create a single statically linked binary for easy deployment.
+Download the code and run "go build", it will create a single binary file for easy deployment.

 `go get github.com/sstark/gjfy` will also work.